ClusterDuck-Protocol/ClusterDuck-Protocol/examples/README.md

 ## 5. Custom Papa Examples

 #### PaPa-DishDuck and PaPa-DishDuck-WiFi
-The papa Iridium Example is built to have an extra Iridium Satelite Backhaul when WiFi brakes down.
+The papa Iridium Example is built to have an extra Iridium Satelite Backhaul when WiFi breakes down.

 #### Papa-Downtime-Counter
 ...